 UNESCO World Heritage Site

 In 1987, Hawaii Volcanoes National Park was named a UNESCO World Heritage Site.
-That’s because it’s home to Mauna Loa and Kilauea, two of the world’s most active volcanoes that are accessible.
+It is home to Mauna Loa and Kilauea, two of the world’s most active and accessible volcanoes.

 It’s a great place to witness geological processes.